-Although the ancestry in England of Rear Admiral Thomas Graves is known, that of the other immigrants to America from England are not.
-For John Graves of Concord, MA, it has been speculated that he was born 1619 in Gloucester, England, son of John Graves of Gloucester, who was born 17 Sept.
+It has been speculated that he was born 1619 in Gloucester, England, son of John Graves of Gloucester, who was born 17 Sept.
 1581 in Gloucester, and had a total of 3 wives.
-Another possibility is that he was from the same place as Rev. Peter Bulkley, the pastor of his church in Concord, MA.
+Another possibility is that he was from the same place as Rev. Peter Bulkley, the pastor of his church in Concord, MA, who was born in Odell, Bedfordshire.
 It is also possible that John Graves was from Kent, England, since many of the early settlers of Concord were.

 WHAT IS NEEDED:

 - More research is needed for the families of Beeley, Stepney, Macclesfield, and other related families in England to try to connect them and trace more descendants.
 It would also be helpful to continue the will research begun by Eben Putnam.